E-LLP/angular-gBot/README.md

  This service detects if Googlebot is crawling the page.
 It searches through all states, finds the right one and redirects to it.

  Note: You must enable hashprefix in order to comply with Google standards ( .config([...]){ $locationProvider.hashPrefix('!'); }))
-and don't forget to put fragment meta tag: <meta name="fragment" content="!">
+and don't forget to put fragment meta tag: &lt;meta name="fragment" content="!"&gt;

  1.)
 Include "googleBot" as a dependancy in your Angular application
  2.)
 Add service name (gBot) where you run the app